derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide200.md

   ![](images/200/28.png)

 - **Copy** the YAML below and **paste** it into the file editor.

-This configuration consists of two parts.
+  >This configuration consists of two parts.
 The first section (up to line 28) defines a **Deployment**, which tells Kubernetes about the application we want to deploy.
 In this Deployment we instruct Kubernetes to create two Pods (`replicas: 2`) that will run our application.
 Within those pods, we specify that we want one Docker container to be run, and compose the link to the image for that container using environment variables specific to this workflow execution (`image: ${DOCKER_REPO}:${WERCKER_GIT_BRANCH}-${WERCKER_GIT_COMMIT}`).

-- The second part of the file defines a **Service**.
+  >The second part of the file defines a **Service**.
 A Service defines how Kubernetes should expose our application to traffic from outside the cluster.
 In this case, we are asking for a cluster-internal IP address to be assigned (`type: ClusterIP`).
 This means that our twitter feed will only be accessible from inside the cluster.
 This is ok, because the twitter feed will be consumed by the product catalog application that we will deploy later.
 We can still verify that our twitter feed is deployed properly -- we'll see how in a later step.

+  >A `.yml` file is a common format for storing Kubernetes configuration data.
+The `.template` suffix in this file, however, is not a Kubernetes concept.
+We will use a Wercker step called **bash-template** to process any `.template` files in our project by substituting environment variables into the template wherever `${variables}` appear.
+You'll add that command to a new pipeline in the next step.

 ```yaml
 apiVersion: extensions/v1beta1